 Internal Control

 The Company recognizes the importance of adequate and appropriate internal controls that aim to make the Company’s business operation efficient and effective.
 The Company has established an effective internal control system covering all aspects of its operation including accounting & finance, operation, human resource management, general administration, and information system management.
-It also ensures that accounting system and financial reports are accurate and reliable in compliance with regulations under which the Company operates.
-The Company’s internal control system could be summarized as follows:
+It also ensures that accounting system and financial reports are accurate and reliable in compliance with regulations under the Company’s operation.
+The Company’s internal control system could be summarized 5 aspects as follows:

 1. Control Environment